 Widerøe operates more than 450 flights every day and operates to more than twice as many airports in Norway than any other airline.
 Today our network consists of 60% commercial routes, and 40% PSO routes (Public Services Obligations).

 Widerøes Flyveselskap AS was founded on February 19th 1934 by five enthusiastic friends.
 One of them was Viggo Widerøe.
 In the beginning the company was located at Ingierstrand outside Oslo and initially the company operated air taxi, ambulance, school transport services and aerial photo flights.

 In the 1950's the activity increased substantially.
 The seaplane routes in Northern Norway along with the maintenence operations at Fornebu was driving most of the income.
 The seaplane activity was replaced by short field routes when the government decided to establish smaller airports in the regions.
 The first four airports were located between Bodø and Trondheim and opened in 1968.

 In 1970 Widerøe reorganised, as the company wanted to play a leading role in the development of the regional route system.
 The company has continued to develop and Widerøe is now established as one of the most major regional transport providers in Norway.
-Today Widerøe has 330 daily departures to 36 domestic and 7 international destinations, including our summer destinations, and in excess of 2 million passengers annually.
+Today Widerøe has over 400 daily departures to 44 domestic and 4 international destinations, including our summer destinations, and in excess of 2 million passengers annually.

 Widerøe operates a fleet of 41 Bombardier Dash-8 turbo-prop aircraft.
 The fleet consists of 7 Dash-8 300, 20 Dash-8 100, 3 Dash-8-Q200 and 11 Dash-8 Q400 aircraft.
 All the planes are built between 1990 and 2010.